Gotos/Chocobot-Timer/README.md

 # How-To

-Chocobot-Timer adds 4 new commands:
+Chocobot-Timer adds six new commands:

 !addtimer, !deltimer and !listtimer.